 Northwest Arkansas Community College (the College) is a comprehensive, public institution of higher education that serves the local, state, national, and international communities and provides varied and abundant learning opportunities to advance fundamental knowledge.
-The College is an agency of the State of Arkansas and its governing body is the Board of Trustees comprised of nine members.
+The College is an institution of higher education of the State of Arkansas and its governing body is the Board of Trustees comprised of nine members.